TheCowboyAI/nixos-flashstor/readme.md

 Instead of simply flashing the eMMC, we want to be able to test the system before use.
 We also want to backup the current system before overwriting it.

 We will create an ISO that we place onto a bootable USB device and test the system before flashing the eMMC.
-This can also be tested in a VM, but not very well, just to see the system and not the drives.
+This can also be tested in a VM, we can emulate the system and see the drives gather into a zpool.

 The ISO will be a fully installed system, not an installer we need to run. (though it will let you populate and backup the eMMC)